2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/002_Accessibility.md

 Subtitles
 ---------

 This feature is really useful if you can't afford to keep the volume too high without disturbing someone (and don't have headphones).
-Another great use for subtitles is to expand the game's audience to non-native english speakers, who may have a bit of trouble with pronunciation.
+Another great use for subtitles is to expand the game's audience to non-native English speakers, who may have a bit of trouble with pronunciation.

 Some games further expand their demographic by using speech in a certain language and enabling support for subtitles in another language, other times it can be used as a story ploy: in Rayman 2 the characters speak "Raymanian" (sometimes called Wandayē), a fantasy language which is subtitled in the language of choice.